dtudury/horseless-remodel/README.md

 ## Why?

-***horseless.h*** uses an HTML-like template language to transform a data model into browser elements.
+***horseless*** uses an HTML-like template language to transform a data model into browser elements.
 It's a neat trick, but updating the rendered page as the model changes seems unnecessarily complex for how similar the process is for every instance. ***horseless.remodel*** allows those elements to be updated continuously as the data changes.
 Any data that the function accessed.
 Automatically.

 ## How does it work?

-***horseless.h*** exposes three methods: `remodel`, `watchFunction`, and `unwatchFunction`.
+***horseless.remodel*** exposes three methods: `remodel`, `watchFunction`, and `unwatchFunction`.

 ### `remodel(model)`